-Selective inhibitor of tumor necrosis factor α (TNF-α) synthesis.
+Thalidomide is a selective inhibitor of tumor necrosis factor α (TNF-α) synthesis.
+Anti-inflammatory; promotes T-cell activation.
+Predicted to reduce cytokine release in SARS-CoV-2 infection.
 Also binds cereblon, inhibiting ubiquitin ligase activity.
-Teratogen, sedative-hypnotic with inherent anti-inflammatory properties.
+Teratogenic and sedative-hypnotic.
 Promotes degradation of transcription factor SALL4.

 |Storage||Store at RT|